Skip to main content

 • Turn age 3 by Sept.
 1 (for Three School)

-• Meet one of the following eligibility criteria:
+• AND meet one of the following eligibility criteria:

 • Qualify for educational benefits (based on family income).